chi-initiative/kora-documentation/docs/contributing.md

 This documentation website is designed to allow for input from readers and contributing to it is a fairly straightforward process.

-GitHub, the website on which this documentation is built, is built using Git, a version control system that tracks file changes over time and allows multiple users to make alterations to files and present them to the owners of those files for review and acceptance or rejection.
-In the case of this guide, any suggested alterations will be sent to the Kora Documentation team for consideration prior to being officially added to this documentation website.
+GitHub, the website on which this documentation is built, is built using Git, a version control system that tracks file changes over time and allows multiple users to make alterations to files and present those alterations to the owners for review and acceptance or rejection.
+In the case of this guide, any suggested alterations will be sent to the Kora documentation team for consideration prior to being officially added to this documentation website.

 To contribute, you will need to [sign up for a GitHub account](https://github.com/join).
 (If using an educational email address, you may also considering [signing up for a GitHub Education account](https://education.github.com/), which will give you access to a number of useful tools.)
-Once you have completed the process for creating an account – including verifying your email address via the link that will be emailed to you – you will be able to make changes to this documentation and submit it for review.
+Once you have completed the process for creating an account – including verifying your email address via the link that will be emailed to you – you will be able to make changes to this documentation and submit them for review.

 The kinds of contributions that readers can make fall into two broad categories.
 The first would be any changes related to grammar, syntax, very minor page layout changes (such as splitting one paragraph into two), or other small-scale copy-edits.
 The second would be suggestions to include any new reference images or data files, entirely new guide entries, or significant rewrites of existing guide entries.